RingComics/yajan/README.md

 ## Special Thanks
 - The Morrowind Modding Community Discord for freely sharing their wealth of knowledge kindly and patiently
 - The Ultimate Skyrim dev team, for inspiring and supporting me (<3 u guys)
-- The Wabbajack modlist-development-help channel for answering my stupid questions
+- The Wabbajack folks for answering my stupid questions and making modlists accessable for everyone.
 - RandomPal, Merlord, ForgottenGlory, and NullCascade for inspiring and helping me to get into modding/modmaking for Morrowind
 - You, for reading this far and playing YAJAN.
 You may just be an N'wah, outlander, but it means a lot.